cobaltt7/strife.js/README.md

 Type: `string | undefined`

-The message to display to the user when commands fail.
+The message displayed to the user when commands fail.
 Omit to use Discord's default `❗ The application did not respond`.

 #### `handleError`